raghukrishnamoorthy/CRUDFORCA/README.md

 3. Proper boostrap / semantic UI design
 4. Null checks, Exception handling
 5. Piping http calls for Logging and error/retry mechanisms

+If you need  to run the app

+Required:
+-Angular 6
+-.NET Core 2.1 +
+-SQL related packages for localDB

+Note: Port number needs to be changed in the departmentService file in the UI side to match where the WEP API is hosted.